-Many immigrant families are of “mixed status,” with members having different immigration and citizenship statuses.
+Many immigrant households are of “mixed status,” with members having different immigration and citizenship statuses.
 For example:

-Some families may have taxpaying members who can’t buy health insurance through the Marketplace, alongside other family members who are eligible to use the Marketplace as citizens or lawfully present immigrants.
+- Some families may have taxpaying members who can’t get Marketplace coverage, with other family members who qualify for Marketplace coverage as citizens or lawfully present immigrants.

-“Mixed status” families can apply for premium tax credits or lower out-of-pocket costs for private insurance for their dependent family members who are eligible for coverage in the Marketplace.
+“Mixed status” families can apply for the premium tax credit or extra savings to lower out-of-pocket costs for their dependent family members who qualify for Marketplace coverage.
 They can also apply for Medicaid and CHIP coverage for their dependent family members.

-Family members who aren't applying for health coverage for themselves won't be asked if they have eligible immigration status.
+Family members who aren't applying for health coverage for themselves won't be asked their immigration status.

-Federal and state Marketplaces and state Medicaid and CHIP agencies can’t require applicants to provide information about the citizenship or immigration status of any family or household members who aren’t applying for coverage.
+Federal and state Marketplaces and state Medicaid and CHIP agencies can’t require applicants to provide information about the citizenship or immigration status of any family or household members not applying for coverage.

-States also can’t deny benefits to an applicant because a family or household member who isn't applying hasn’t disclosed his or her citizenship or immigration status.
+Also, states can’t deny benefits to someone that applies because a family or household member who isn't applying hasn’t shared his or her citizenship or immigration status.